 An experienced attorney can help you to address these last minute legacy planning and estate planning issues so you will have the peace of mind of knowing everything is in order and your family will be provided for after you are gone.

-Parman & Easterday has helped many clients going into hospice, as well as many families of patients who have chosen hospice care in and around Oklahoma City, OK and Kansas City, KS.
+Parman & Easterday has helped many clients going into hospice, as well as many families of patients who have chosen hospice care in and around Oklahoma City, OK.
 We will do everything we can to make sure all of your legal affairs are in order so there are no worries when entering hospice.

 You deserve to spend time with your loved ones enjoying your moments together with the peace of mind of knowing your legacy is protected.
 We will help make that happen.
-Give us a call today at (405)-843-6100 in Oklahoma City or 913-385-9400 in Kansas.
+Give us a call today at (405) 843-6100 in Oklahoma City.
 You can also contact us online to find out more about the ways in which we can help when patients enter into hospice care.